When to Use Square Online

-Square Online’s free plan already includes all the basic features you need to build your ecommerce website.
-It is our top pick for best free ecommerce website builder.
-However, if you want to use your own custom domain and remove Square branding from your website, then upgrading to a Professional plan or higher is needed.
+Square Online’s free plan includes all the basic features you need to build your ecommerce website.
+However, if you want to use your own custom domain and remove Square branding from your website, then you will have to subscribe to a Professional plan or higher.

 Square Online Features

-Square Online’s strongest advantage is its ability to offer an all-one-platform to its users—a user-friendly POS software, an online store with inventory management and ecommerce functionalities, and integrated payment processing with industry-leading omnichannel and contactless payment tools.
+Square Online’s strongest advantage is its all-one-platform—user-friendly POS software, online store with inventory management and ecommerce functionalities, and integrated payment processing with industry-leading omnichannel and contactless payment tools.
 You can read more about its standout features below.